-NYA are attending the Labour and Conservatives 2021 Party Conferences to champion to cause of youth work.
+NYA are attending the Labour and Conservatives 2021 Party Conferences to champion the cause of youth work.

 As a nation, we need a clear commitment to young people.
 They need somewhere safe to go, for regular activities with friends to have fun and learn new skills, with a trusted adult who knows what is needed, able to access specialist services.
 Yet youth services in England have lost an annual spend of £1bn in the last decade.